luebken/platform-example-logistics/demo.md

 * Note that this could also be a service in the future.
 Self drving trucks.

 ## 7. Move XRDs
+Great for digital twins

+e.g. cluster sync via UXP

+Demo Reconciliation by moving ship by export & import

-* Bacup and deploy with velero
+* idea Backup and deploy with velero

 ## 8. K8s Tools
 TODO use other tooling from the K8s ecosystem e.g. Lens, Velero, Prometheus, Loki, Traffic, LinkerD, Robusta, Datree, Kverno